hannah-swan/az-104-study-notes/storage/configure-manage-storage-accounts.md

   - All data in Azure Storage is encrypted.
   - Designed to be massively scalable.
   - Data is accessible anywhere over HTTP(S).
 SDKs are available for .NET, Java, Node.js, Python, PHP, Ruby, Go, etc.
+- Pricing factors:
+  - Performance tier: storage tier determines the cost per GB to store data, decreases with cooler tiers.
+  - Data access cost: costs to access data increase with cooler tiers; Cool and Archive tiers are billed per-GB for access.
+  - Transaction costs: per-transaction charge for all tiers.
+Cost increases for cooler tiers.
+  - Geo-replication: per-GB charge for data transfer in GRS, RA-GRS, GZRS, RA-GZRS configurations.
+  - Outbound data transfer cost: data transferred out of a region is billed for bandwidth usage on a per-GB basis.
+  - Changes to storage tier: when moving data from Cool to Hot, a charge equivalent to reading all data in the account is incurred.
+When moving from Hot to Cool, there is a charge equivalent to writing all data into the Cool tier (GPv2 only).

 ### Create and Configure Storage Accounts